Alday family murders: First trial

 All four of the defendants were indicted on six counts of murder on September 4, 1973.
 Investigators characterized Carl Isaacs as the ringleader of the group, since officials considered him the most intelligent and best at organizing out of the four.
 They characterized Dungee as a follower, which Billy Isaacs corroborated, later testifying during Dungee's trial, "[Dungee] never said much.
 Whenever [Coleman] or Carl told him to do something, he did it."

 The first trials for Carl Isaacs, Coleman, and Dungee took place in January 1974, and lasted for less than one week.
 The trials were not joint; rather, they were held on back-to-back Mondays.
 The trial of Carl Isaacs commenced on December 31, 1973, while Dungee's trial started on January 7, 1974, and Coleman faced trial on January 14, 1974.
-The surviving Aldays hired a special prosecutor who was a family friend, former lieutenant governor Peter Zack Geer.
+The surviving Aldays expressed their reluctance to release any public statements during the men's trials due to their fear that anything they said might help Carl Isaacs, Coleman, and Dungee with their appeals; they hired a special prosecutor who was a family friend, former lieutenant governor Peter Zack Geer.
 Isaacs' attorney was Bobby Hill, an anti-death penalty state representative who served in the Georgia House of Representatives' Black Caucus.
 The defendants did not testify at their first trials.
 In Geer's closing statement at Isaacs' trial, he asked the jury to "use your Georgia walking-about sense and tell me if Carl Isaacs has an 'abandoned and malignant heart,'" making reference to Georgia law's written definition of murder.
 The jury deliberated for 38 minutes before finding Isaacs guilty of murder.

 Billy Isaacs, who agreed to testify for the state, pleaded guilty to armed robbery and burglary and was sentenced to 40 years in prison.
-All three of the adult defendants – Carl Isaacs, Dungee, and Coleman – were convicted of six counts of murder and sentenced to death.
+All three of the adult defendants – Carl Isaacs, Dungee, and Coleman – were convicted of six counts of first-degree murder and sentenced to death.
+Coleman reportedly smiled and said "Thank you" to Superior Court Judge Walter I. Geer upon hearing his death sentence.